How safe are the residence halls and apartments?

 Can I see my assigned room?

 We do not allow students to see their assigned rooms as it would be difficult for staff to show each room and complete the required preparations for move-in.
 Additionally, many of our facilities have summer conference guests that will be in the rooms until a few days before the halls open for the fall semester.
-However, below is a list of tour times where you would be able to view a sample room.
-Tours will be available August 1-August 17 in the residence halls and August 1-10 in the Apartments.
+Residence Hall tours are Wednesday, July 23-Friday, August 15.
+Apartment tours are Wednesday, July 23-Friday, August 8.
 You can also view hall and apartment video tours and floor plans on the hall information pages at http://www.housing.umn.edu/halls/index.html.
 Please note the floor plans are provided for you to view the location of your room.
-The floor plans were accurate as of last year; therefore gender and LLC information may no longer be accurate for Fall 2013.
+The floor plans were accurate as of last year; therefore gender and LLC information may no longer be accurate for Fall 2014.
 Please contact the Housing & Residential Life office with any questions.

 Can I change my meal plan?